carbon-design-system/carbon-platform/docs/resource-schemas.md

 # Resource schemas

-Carbon Design System resources such as standards and assets follow a schema to document each resource in a standardized way.
-This structured information is indexed by Carbon's platform to use in Carbon's website and other services.
+Carbon Design System resources (e.g. standards, libraries, assets) follow a schema to document each resource in a standardized way.
+This structured information is indexed by Carbon's platform to use in the website and other services.

 Schemas are applied through metadata files written in YAML.
 If you're new to YAML and want to learn more, see "[Learn YAML in Y minutes](https://learnxinyminutes.com/docs/yaml)."

 ## Library schema

-Libraries are the means to contribute, install, and use one or many assets.
+Libraries are the means to contribute, install, and use one or many assets in products and digital experiences.
 To index your library with Carbon, create a `carbon-library.yml` metadata file and place it in the same directory as your library's `package.json` file.

 **Example**